tonyhbc/my_web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Causal Inference & Meidation
+- Causal Inference & Mediation
-- Missing Data & Measurement Error
+- Missing & Mismeasured Data
 - Survival Analysis
+- Tree-based Methods
 - Cancer Clinical Epidemiology

 # Education to show in About widget